-GDP declined by 1,6% in the first quarter of 2020, compared to the previous quarter and by 0,9%, compared to the corresponding period of 2019, mainly reflecting the beginning of the containment measures at the end of March.
-The decline in GDP was driven by a drop in investment and private consumption, while government expenditure and exports contributed positively.
+GDP declined by 14% in the second quarter of 2020, compared to the previous quarter (GDP decreased by 15,2%, as compared to the corresponding period in 2019), reflecting the impact of the Covid-19 pandemic and the containment measures imposed by the Greek government.
+The decline in GDP was driven mainly by a drop in exports, investment and private consumption.